Lancasterwu/dms-view-ms/paper.md

 The user can toggle between site- and mutation-level metrics, which are defined in the user-generated input file.
 The description section is at the bottom of the page, and allows the user to add arbitrary notes that explain the experimental setup, acknowledge data sources, or provide other relevant information.

-Please visit the documentation at https://dms-view.githubio/docs to learn more about how to use the tool, how to upload a new dataset, or view case studies.
+Please visit the documentation at https://dms-view.github.io/docs to learn more about how to use the tool, how to upload a new dataset, or view case studies.

 # Example

 ## Mapping influenza A virus escape from human sera

-Using a DMS approach, @lee2019mapping measured the ability of every single amino-acid mutation in the influenza virus surface protein hemagglutinin to escape neutralization by human sera.
+Using a DMS approach, @lee2019mapping measured how all amino-acid mutations to the influenza virus surface-protein hemagglutinin (HA) affected viral neutralization by human sera.
 For more information on the experimental setup, see the paper [@lee2019mapping] or the [GitHub repo](https://github.com/jbloomlab/map_flu_serum_Perth2009_H3_HA).

 We visualized the @lee2019mapping serum mapping data using *dms-view*.
 To explore this dataset, please visit https://dms-view.github.io.
-In the *dms-view* visualization of these data, the conditions are the different human or ferret sera used for the selections.
+In the *dms-view* visualization of these data, the conditions are the different human sera used for the selections.
 The site- and mutation-level metrics are different [summary statistics](https://jbloomlab.github.io/dms_tools2/diffsel.html) measuring the extent that mutations escape from immune pressure.

 Lee and colleagues asked two questions in their paper which can be easily explored using *dms-view*.